zigsphere/Tech-Interview-Questions/interview_answers/README.md

 2Q.
 Tell me five ways to find the current date and time on a Linux system.

 2A.
 From the command terminal: date, timedatectl, hwclock, cat /proc/driver/rtc, ntpq -p.

+3Q.
+How would you delete a file called -f on a Linux system?

+3A. rm -- -f